cyn1x/rchess/README.md

 * `player`
     * must be a string, and exactly `"Player 1"` for white or `"Player 2"` for black
 * `nextFenString`
-    * should be in the format of `"rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1"`
+    * should be in the format of `"rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1"` or empty for the default state
 * `nextPlayerTurn`
     * must be a string, and exactly `"White"` for white to have the first turn, or `"Black"` to have the first turn.
 * `movePieceFrom` and `movePieceTo`